hmr9162-droid/MIAP-ZIM-Project/README.md

 ## Why Zim?

-By compiling a URL source into an online-accessible format, `zim` may be a useful tool for archivists and librarians in situations with:

- ⚡️ limited electricity (online browsing drains power) 🛜 little or no internet access
- 🔥 disaster-related challenges

- for libraries and archives might include the preservation of online resources, like a Github repositiory.
+The preservation of information resources, such as a Github repository, for offline access may be prove to be an important skill for digital archivists.
 The format is highly compressed and lossless, preserving quality without occupying a ton of disk space.
 Additionally, `zim` enables fulltext search.
 An extensive library of `zim` resources in Kiwix (or other offline reader) can function like a offline search engine.
+Together, the [Kiwix](https://github.com/kiwix) and [openZim](https://github.com/openzim) projects have made utilized the format to make resources like Wikipedia, Project Gutenberg, Ask Ubuntu,

+By compiling a URL source into an online-accessible format, `zim` may be particularly useful for archivists and librarians encountering:

++ 🛜 little or no internet access
++ ⚡️ limited electricity (online browsing drains power!)
++ 🔥 disaster-related restrictions
++ 🚫 the censorship or deletion of educational materials

 ## Contributors